 DADS: Your hands, and possibly even your feet, will play a major role in this session, so it’s important that you tend to them too!
 Even if you aren’t planning on participating much in the session, you’ll still be handling your baby a bit, so it’s a good idea to touch up on your grooming.
 Trim and tidy your nails and apply lotion to any dry skin.
 (It also never hurts to dab a little moisturizer on your face to help you look more refreshed.
 Those late nights can take a toll on your skin) A little clothing advice?
 Long or short sleeved knits are best.
 (Make sure there isn’t too much bagginess in the sleeve.)
 Undershirts also work well.
 Make sure your t-shirts are free of logos and no writing.
 Neutral colors work best .*Wrinkles do show up in photos, so please make sure all clothing is ironed or steamed (or throw it in the dryer like I do).

-PRICING: My newborn session fee is $200. *extra $100 if I'm traveling to do session in your home (see above).
-This includes the 2-3 hour session, online ordering gallery of your finished images.
+PRICING: My newborn session is $500 (This includes your session fee with me and also includes your editing digital images with print release). *extra $100 if I'm traveling to do session in your home (see above).